PacificBiosciences/paraphase/README.md

 Please note that the input BAM should be one that's aligned to the ENTIRE reference genome (GRCh38, GRCh37/hg19 or CHM13), and this reference should NOT include ALT contigs.
 The fasta file of this reference genome should be provided to Paraphase with `-r`.
 Recommendations on reference genomes to use are documented [here](https://github.com/PacificBiosciences/reference_genomes).

 Optional parameters:
 - `-g`: Region(s) to analyze, separated by comma.
 All supported [regions](docs/regions.md) will be analyzed if not specified.
-Please use region name, i.e. first column in the doc.
+Please use region name, i.e. first column in the [regions file](docs/regions.md).
 - `-t`: Number of threads.
-- `-p`: Prefix of output files when the input is a single sample, i.e. use with `-b`.
+- `-p`: Prefix of output files.
 If not provided, prefix will be extracted from the header of the input BAM.
 - `--genome`: Genome reference build.
 Default is `38`.
-If `37` or `19` is specified, Paraphase will run the analysis for GRCh37 or hg19, respectively (note that only 11 medically relevant [regions](docs/regions.md) are supported now for GRCh37/hg19). `chm13` for T2T-CHM13 reference (note that only smn1 is currently supported).
+If `37` or `19` is specified, Paraphase will run the analysis for GRCh37 or hg19, respectively (note that only 11 medically relevant [regions](docs/regions.md) are supported now for GRCh37/hg19). `chm13` for T2T-CHM13 reference (note that only `smn1` and `pms2` are currently supported).
 - `--gene1only`: If specified, variants calls will be made against the main gene only for SMN1, PMS2, STRC, NCF1 and IKBKG, see more information [here](docs/vcf.md).
 - `--novcf`: If specified, no VCF files will be produced.
 - `--write-nocalls-in-vcf`: If specified, Paraphase will write no-call sites in the VCFs, marked with LowQual filter.